Skip to main content

 VariableDescription

-/driver/totalLimitPosAvaliable relative current in positive direction
+/driver/totalLimitPosAvailable relative current in positive direction

-/driver/totalLimitNegAvaliable relative current in positive direction
+/driver/totalLimitNegAvailable relative current in negative direction

 Both variables have a range from 0 - 1.
 If the value is 0, it means, that there is 0 current available.
 If the value is 1, it means, that the full current is available.